-I hope that the thoughts below may be helpful to you over the coming days and weeks.
+I hope that the thoughts below may be helpful to you in practicing mindfulness and guide you over the coming days and weeks.

 1. Recognise what’s going on internally – This sounds simple and obvious, but for some of us, this bit can be the hardest, especially if you have a habit of avoiding or suppressing difficult feelings.